digitalheir/java-probabilistic-earley-parser/README.md

 ```

 ## Some notes on implementation
-The probability of a parse is defined as the product of the probabilities all the applied rules.
-Usually,
-we define probability as a number between 0 and 1 inclusive, and use common algebraic notions of addition and
-multiplication.

-This code makes it possible to use *any* commutative [semiring](https://en.wikipedia.org/wiki/Semiring) that can have its elements
-represented as doubles.
-My use for this is to avoid arithmetic underflow: imagine a computation like 0.1 * 0.1 * ... * 0.1.
-At some point, floating point arithmetic will be unable to represent a number so small.
-To counter, we use the Log
-semiring which holds the minus log of the probability.
-So that maps the numbers 0 and 1 to the numbers
-between infinity and zero, skewed towards lower probabilities:

 ### Runtime complexity
 The Earley algorithm has nice complexity properties.
 In particular, it can